marianmeres/wizard/README.md

     // methods (see WizardStep signatures above)
     // validate, preNextHook, prePreviousHook, preResetHook

+	// `steps` is array of all `step` object describe above
     // `current` is current step's index
-	// `context` is a reference to factory context option
+	// `context` is a reference to "global" factory context option

     // e.g render current step
     someRenderFunction(step);